Skip to main content

 What Are Common Double Major and Dual Degree Combinations?

-• Data Analytics and Computer Science: A data analytics major can be added to any degree, as data analytics is a versatile skill and touches every industry.
+• Data Analytics and Computer Science: A data analytics major can be added to many degrees, as data analytics is a versatile skill and touches every industry.
 “Employers highly value candidates who possess the ability to understand and interpret data,” said Erb.

 • Healthcare Administration and Human Resources: A double major in healthcare administration and human resources can be a good combination.
 According to Erb, these can provide a solid foundation in both fields, allowing graduates to lead and manage healthcare organizations efficiently.